Transitional Kitchen Designing

 The Transitional Materials

-Transitional kitchens need to be much more conservative with colour than traditional kitchens.
+Transitional kitchens are typically much more conservative with colour than traditional kitchens.
 This is because colour can be too distracting and emotive, thus interfering with the overall simplicity of the room.
-To keep it simple, typically only neutral tones are used.
+To keep it simple, typically neutral tones are used.
+This can create an uncomplicated design that has warmth and is comfortable and family-friendly.

 Yet, these kitchens can be made more detailed through the use of varied textures.
 The best textures come from the natural materials common in traditional kitchens: wood and stone.
-Cabinets should be painted or stained wood.
+Cabinets may be painted or stained wood.
 This gives the cabinets a rustic texture distinct from modern lacquer.
-Counters look best in stone, while tiled backsplashes can have varied looks from stone and ceramic.
-A good transitional kitchen should be tactile: guests should want to run their hands over everything.
+Counters look best in a quartz stone, while tiled backsplashes can have varied looks from many products.